fredrickBO/PORTFOLIO/README.md

 3. Open `index.html` in a browser or, if using a framework, install dependencies and start the development server:

 # Deployment
 The portfolio is hosted online.
-You can visit it at: [Your Live Portfolio Link Here]
+You can visit it at: https://fredrickbo.github.io/portfolio/

 To deploy updates:
 - Push changes to the main branch